 AMS and antimicrobial resistance are persistently linked.
 When antibiotics are prescribed inappropriately or not taken correctly, the bacteria the antibiotics are meant to treat can develop resistance – the antibiotics no longer work in combatting infection.

-Colorado Hospital Association (CHA) is committed to working with its member hospitals to improve antimicrobial stewardship and associated patient outcomes.
+CHA is committed to working with its member hospitals to improve antimicrobial stewardship and associated patient outcomes.

 AMS Collaborative Study